Homepage

 Who picks the coffee?
 Massive exodus in mountainous areas affects coffee production in Santiago de Cuba

-Marino Murillo sells the first batch of 150 tractors to tobacco growers in MLC
+Marino Murillo sells first batch of 150 tractors to tobacco growers in MLC

 Díaz-Canel congratulates the sugar sector in a country without sugar: "Another achievement of socialism."

-Ciego de Ávila cultivates sunflower to produce oil amidst the food crisis
+Ciego de Ávila is planting sunflowers to produce oil amidst the food crisis

 Díaz-Canel addresses global challenges related to "sovereignty and food and nutritional security."

-Díaz-Canel uncovers how to lower prices in Cuba
+Díaz-Canel reveals how to lower prices in Cuba

-Cuba imports agricultural products that it used to produce, while bureaucracy stifles the farmers
+Cuba imports agricultural products that it used to produce, while bureaucracy stifles the farmer

 Livestock crisis in Cuba: Villa Clara lost over 15,000 animals in just one month

-The rice that never arrives: The contrast between Díaz-Canel's tweets and Cuban reality
+The rice that never arrives: The contrast between Díaz-Canel's tweets and the Cuban reality

-Finance Minister boasts of a surplus in Santa Clara while the economic crisis deepens in Cuba
+Finance Minister boasts of surplus in Santa Clara while the economic crisis deepens in Cuba

-Maduro sends a ship to Cuba loaded with 6,000 tons of food and fertilizers
+Maduro sends a ship laden with 6,000 tons of food and fertilizers to Cuba

-Million-dollar fraud involving coal: Self-employed individual arrested along with executives of state-owned company in Cuba
+Million-dollar fraud with coal: Self-employed person arrested along with executives of state company in Cuba

-Santiago de Cuba is experiencing the worst drought in the last decade
+Santiago de Cuba is suffering from the worst drought in the last decade

 Díaz-Canel scolds Cuban agricultural producers: “It’s not a lack of resources, it’s a lack of will.”

-A PCC leader wanted to teach how to plant, but the farmer stopped him: “We know what we need to do.”
+A PCC leader wanted to teach how to plant, but a farmer stopped him: "We know what we have to do."

 Artemisa opens its lands to Vietnam for export crops, while Cuban tables remain empty